VictoriaParkes/mildew-detection-in-cherry-leaves/README.md

 The model used in this project is a convolutional neural network(CNN), which is an example of a deep learning model.
 The CNN model is a regularized type of feed-forward neural network that learns feature engineering by itself via filters (or kernel) optimization.
 These filter enable convolutional networks to identify patterns in small sections of an image and later recognize that pattern in a different location of other images.

 Keras was used to implement the model, this is a high-level neural networks API.
-It provides a user-friendly interface for creating and training neural networks using lower-level backends such as Tensorflow that enable fast computations.
+It provides a user-friendly interface for creating and training neural networks using lower-level backends such as TensorFlow that enable fast computations.

 To simplify the process of building the neural network model, the Keras sequential class was used.
 This is a linear stack of layers which enable the creation of neural network model layers in a step-by-step fashion.
 Each layer added to the sequential model is connected to the previous one, forming a sequential chain.
 This makes it easy to create and understand simple models and is